jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

-- ⏸️ Building an E-commerce with firebase and js vanilla at [E-commerce Firebase]
 - 🎲 I'am currently learning react, nodejs and solidity
 - 📌 Next thing to do: Learn express and mongodb
 - 📚 I normally like to learn new things everyday